expectedparrot/edsl/docs/agents.rst

 Agents
 ======
-An `Agent` is an object for an AI agent that can reference a set of traits in answering questions.
+An `Agent` can reference a set of traits in answering questions.
-Agents are used together with language models to simulate answers to questions in place of human respondents.
+Agents characteristics and capabilties are used together with language models to influence how a question is answered.

 Constructing an Agent
 ---------------------